Marcus Aurelius On Happiness & Having A Happy Life

 XXV, Book 5 of Meditations (Apology of Tertullian, page 184)

-Robin Hard puts 5.25 as, “Another does me wrong?
+“Another does me wrong?
 Let him look to that; he has his own disposition, and his actions are his own.
 For my part, I presently have what universal nature wills that I should have, and I am doing what my own nature wills that I should do.”
+(Robin Hard trans.)

 Marcus tells his perceptions that he acknowledges their presence but dismisses their influence.

-“Always keep this in mind, and also this further point, that happiness in life depends on very few conditions; and just because you have resigned any hope of excelling in dialectic and natural philosophy, do not on that account despair of becoming a free man, and one who is modest, concerned for his fellows, and obedient to God; for it is possible to become a wholly god-like man and yet be recognized by nobody.”
+“Happiness in life depends on very few conditions; and just because you have resigned any hope of excelling in dialectic and natural philosophy, do not on that account despair of becoming a free man, and one who is modest, concerned for his fellows, and obedient to God; for it is possible to become a wholly god-like man and yet be recognized by nobody.” — Meditations, 7.67 (Robin Hard trans.)

-Hays puts 7.67 as, “Nature did not blend things so inextricably that you can’t draw your own boundaries—place your own well-being in your own hands.
+“Nature did not blend things so inextricably that you can’t draw your own boundaries—place your own well-being in your own hands.
 It’s quite possible to be a good man without anyone realizing it.
 Remember that.
 And this too: you don’t need much to live happily.
 And just because you’ve abandoned your hopes of becoming a great thinker or scientist, don’t give up on attaining freedom, achieving humility, serving others, obeying God.”
+(Gregory Hays trans.)

 Marcus Aurelius Meditations by Tertullian p 223